Characterization of Gaussian Universality Breakdown in High-Dimensional Empirical Risk Minimization: Score Universality Characterization

 \section{Score Universality Characterization}

 Unlike the score universality condition~\eqref{eq:montanari_assumption} assumed in \citet{montanari2022erm} and \citet{MalloryHuangAustern2025}, we are not aware of any empirical counterexamples to the following assumption in the proportional regime.
 See again discussion around~\eqref{eq:heuristic_theta_gaussian} to understand the underlying heuristic.
+A proof of this result based on Chatterjee’s normal-approximation method (\cite{Chatterjee2008,ShaoZhang2025Functionals}) is under preparation.

 \begin{assumption}[Minimizer universality] For any bounded measurable function $f:\mathbb{R}\to\mathbb{R}$ and any deterministic sequence $(u_n)_{n\in\mathbb{N}}\subset\mathbb{R}^p$ with $\|u_n\|=O(1)$: